 Binge Eating/Purging Subtype

 People with this subtype also place severe restriction on the amount and type of food they consume.
 In addition to this the person will display purging behaviour and may also engage in binge eating.
 Binge eating involves eating a large amount of food and feeling a ‘loss of control’.
 Purging behaviour involves self induced vomiting, or deliberately misusing laxatives, diuretics or enemas to compensate for eating food.

-Someone with Anorexia may display any combination of the following warning signs.
+Someone with AN may display any combination of the following warning signs.